Aminul Islam (trade unionist): Murder

 Islam's body was found on 5 April 2012 next to a road near Ghatail, Bangladesh, sixty-one miles north of Dhaka.
 His body bore marks of torture.
 He had last been seen alive in Ashulia, a center of the garment industry near Dhaka.
-It is suspected that he was murdered because he was involved in seeking justice for the general worker of garment sector of Bangladesh.
+It is suspected that he was murdered because he was involved in seeking justice for the general worker of the garment sector of Bangladesh.

-Islam's murder is still unsolved, but his case gained international attention from AFL–CIO and the US State Department.
+Islam's murder is still unsolved, but his case gained international attention from the AFL–CIO and the US State Department.